 What is a subscription-based business model?

-Did you know?
-According to a recent study, the subscription economy is set to grow to $1.5 trillion by 2025.
+Do you know how much the subscription economy is growing?
+According to a recent study, subscription economy revenue was about $593B in 2024, and they project it to approach $1T by 2028.
 It should come as no surprise that most SaaS products nowadays work with a subscription-based business model.

 Why use a subscription-based business model?